SEL-Columbia/Revisit-Android/README.md

 An android application that facilitates facility selection.

 ## Setup and Build
 This project is being developed in Eclipse (ADT), but using gradle for dependency management and builds.
-In order for this to work correctly, you'll need both maven and gradle installed locally.
-(Though we're not using maven directly, the Google Play and Android support repositories install to the local maven repo, which then gets picked up by gradle... as far as I understand.)

-### Install Maven
-Follow the directions here: http://maven.apache.org/download.cgi

 ### Install Gradle
 Follow the directions here: http://www.gradle.org/installation